OilCan/Ropeburn/README.md

 The `PullRequest` has some basic statistics applied, and imports the description (and subsequent changes, only preserving the most recent).

-It has an `analyzed` attribute to signal the need to be analyzed (with a cooldown delay, so any changes to the description and what not
+* It has an `analyzed` attribute to signal the need to be analyzed (with a cooldown delay, so any changes to the description and what not are quieted)
+* It has a `ready_to_review` boolean attribute, defaulting to true(?), which is set by analysis

 ## TODO

+* [ ] Finish PullRequest Model
+* [ ] Write Analysis Pipeline
 * [ ] Import list of repositories the user is watching from the GitHub API
 * [ ] How to determine when a PR is ready for review?
+* [ ] Notifiers when a PR changes to "ready to review"
+* [ ] Determine when a review is done (presence of :ship:, "lgtm", etc)